Skip to content

 Most marketing websites in 2026 look like they were generated by the same template.
 Same hero section, same gradient background, same grid of feature cards with rounded corners.
 It is the visual equivalent of the sea of sameness that plagues B2B messaging.

 The root cause is the same: teams reach for whatever is easiest.
 In design, “easiest” means Figma’s default toolkit.
 Every element that is simple to build in Figma is, by definition, something every other company can also build in Figma.
-The result is a landscape of visually interchangeable brands.
+The result: every website looks the same.

-The good news is that the techniques which create genuine visual differentiation have become dramatically more accessible thanks to AI tooling.
+The good news is that the techniques that make a site look distinctive have become far easier to execute, thanks to AI tooling.
 You no longer need a dedicated engineering team to ship design that stands out.

 Table of contents